ddabapps/duse/README.md

 To do this, start the program and click the _New Mapping_ button.
 In the resulting dialogue box the first thing to do is to give the mapping a sensible name.

 Now you need to provide it with a list of unit scopes and the units that belong to them.
-There are two ways to do this at present.
-The first is to enter a fully specified unit name (e.g. `System.SysUtils`) in the edit box above the _Add_ button, then click _Add_.
+There are three ways to do this at present:

+1. The long winded way is to enter a fully specified unit name (e.g. `System.SysUtils`) in the edit box above the _Add_ button, then click _Add_.
 Keep doing this until you've entered all the units you need.
 Tedious huh?

-The second (and much easier) method is to choose the _Read Units From Source Folder_ button.
+2. A much easier method is to choose the _Read Units From Source Folder_ button.
 This opens a dialogue box where you choose a directory containing some Pascal source code.
 Selecting a folder causes every Pascal unit in that folder, and all it's sub-folders, to be read into the mapping.
 So, if you choose your version of Delphi's `source` folder you'll load every unit Delphi provides into your new mapping.
 You'll also get quite a few you probably don't want, but that's not really a problem.
 You can delete any units you don't want by selecting them in the list and clicking the _Delete_ button.

+3. If you have one or more versions of Delphi installed that support unit scopes (i.e. Delphi XE2 & later) you can just click the _Read Units From Delphi Installation_ button.
+This displays a list of all supported installed versions of Delphi in a dialogue box.
+Choose an  installation and click OK.
+The units from that version of Delphi's `source` directory will be loaded into your new mapping without you having to locate them.

 Once you're done click the _Save And Close_ button to save the mapping.